lammps/lammps/doc/src/fix_sgcmc.rst

-This command allows to carry out parallel hybrid molecular dynamics/Monte Carlo (MD/MC) simulations using the algorithms described in [SadErhStu12]_.
-Simulations can be carried out in either the semi-grandcanonical (SGC) or variance constrained semi-grandcanonical (VC-SGC) ensemble [SadErh12]_.
+This command allows to carry out parallel hybrid molecular dynamics/Monte Carlo (MD/MC) simulations using the algorithms described in :ref:`(Sadigh1) <Sadigh1>`.
+Simulations can be carried out in either the semi-grand canonical (SGC) or variance constrained semi-grand canonical (VC-SGC) ensemble :ref:`(Sadigh2) <Sadigh2>`.
 Only atom type swaps are performed by the SGCMC fix.
 Relaxations are accounted for by the molecular dynamics integration steps.

 This fix can be used with standard multi-element EAM potentials (:doc:`pair styles eam/alloy or eam/fs <pair_eam>`)